How to use financial analytics to drive business growth and achieve your goals

 1. To reduce the variance between your forecast and actual data, resulting in a more accurate, and therefore more useful prediction of the future.

-2. To incorporate new market, or business information into your existing forecast.
+2. To incorporate a new market, or business information into your existing forecast.
 Once again, the result of this should be increased forecast accuracy.

 From a re-forecast that takes into account the trends you have identified in your variance analysis, you will be able to create realistic budgets, plan for realistic future scenarios, and correct the course of the business before it heads too far down a bad path.
 In the case of my example, this may mean reducing our stock of oranges, and moving to an apple-centric business model…